psalasTecMM/string-manipulation/Practice.md

 ## Evaluation requirements

-1.  **Verification**: The functions will be tested automatically in Github using unit-tests.
-It will be expected to pass all the test cases, otherwise the grade will be lower.
+1.  **Verification**: The functions will be tested automatically in Github using unit tests.
+It will be expected to pass all the test cases; otherwise, the grade will be lower.

 2.  **Report**: The student must elaborate a report with the format seen in the first class.
 The student should report

-    1. The decisions made for each part (techniques, data types, data structures and findings and so on)
+    1. The decisions made for each section (techniques, data types, data structures, findings, and so on)

-    2. The problems the student faced with the practice and the solutions.
+    2. The problems that the student faced with the practice and the proposed solutions.

 ## Examples